Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 Molecular machines and protein complexes.
 How the atomic structures of proteins dictate function, reflect diversity and guide bioengineering.
 Design of novel proteins and drugs.
-Proteome analysis.
+Proteome and protein structure analysis.

 The diverse enzymatic activities and interactions of proteins underpin all life on our planet.
-The atomic resolution structures of proteins and provide profound insights into protein function, its evolution and how it can be manipulated in medicine and biotechnology.
+The atomic resolution structures of proteins provide profound insights into protein function, its evolution and how it can be manipulated in medicine and biotechnology.
 BIOC 351 focuses on these aspects of protein biochemistry and uses selected examples from research articles to illustrate how deep, fundamental understanding is achieved.
 With a strong emphasis on the experimental basis of biochemistry, BIOC 351 will prepare students for employment in jobs based on laboratory science or on the knowledge it generates.
 In addition, the paper emphasises skills that are crucial for success during postgraduate study in many life sciences.

 |Paper title||Advanced Protein Biochemistry|